thesafeerkhan/Journatic/README.md

   - Minimum 8 characters.
 3. This is a high-fidelity app mockup to demonstrate proficiency in the skill-set mentioned above.
 Full functionality such as Account Security, Form/Input checking and thorough testing are currently on the to-do list.
   - Example: Large Strings of Text may break elements or surpass their containers runing the overall design experience.
 4. A strong focus was put into clean, quality code using best practices.
 I am not a designer.
-You can visit my portfolio at http://safeerkhan.net/ if you want to see my capability as a front-end developer with focus on design.
+You can visit my portfolio at http://safeerkhan.net/ if you wish to see my capability as a front-end developer when focused on design.

 # Demos
 #### Account Creation